 The Kong Jumbler Ball

-The handles make it easy for you to pick up and shake, whilst not interfering with your Lab using the ball as intended.
-I recommend choosing the larger size option for most Labradors.
+The handles make it easy for you to pick up and shake, whilst not interfering with your dog using the ball as intended.
+I recommend choosing the larger size option for most big breeds.
 Not ideal for persistent chewers, but great for those that love to play ball and like a noisy toy.
-Find out more about the Kong Jumbler Ball Toy here.*

 The Chuckit Max Glow Ball